libxml-raku/LibXML-raku/docs/Config.md

 method input-callbacks is rw returns LibXML::InputCallback
 ```

-Default input callback handlers
+Default input callback handlers.

+The LibXML::Config:U `input-callbacks` method sets and enables a set of input callbacks for the entire process.
+This method is thread-safe.

-Input callbacks are not thread-safe and `parser-locking` should also be set to disable concurrent parsing when using per-parser input-callbacks (see below).
+The LibXML::Config:U `input-callbacks` sets up a localised set of input callbacks.
+Concurrent use of mulitple input callbacks is thread-safe and `parser-locking` also be set to disable concurrent parsing (see below).

 See [LibXML::InputCallback](https://libxml-raku.github.io/LibXML-raku/InputCallback)